hashicorp/terraform/website/docs/configuration/functions/coalesce.html.md

 `coalesce` takes any number of arguments and returns the first one that isn't null or an empty string.

+All of the arguments must be of the same type.
+Terraform will try to convert mismatched arguments to the most general of the types that all arguments can convert to, or return an error if the types are incompatible.
+The result type is the same as the type of all of the arguments.

 ## Examples

 ```